TomoKanazawa/soul-graph-chat-app/README.md

 - `/v0/inference` - For sending and receiving chat messages
 - `/v0/health` - For checking API availability
+- `/v0/threads` - For managing conversation threads

 ## Troubleshooting

 - **API Connection Issues**: Ensure the Flask backend is running on port 8000
 - **Missing Responses**: Check the Flask server logs for errors
 - **Streaming Not Working**: Verify streaming is enabled on both frontend and backend
+- **Authentication Errors**: Check that the JWT token is being generated correctly and has the required claims

 ## Technologies